araupontones/MLSS/README.md

 10. move application to /srv/shiny-server/MLSS

 11. **Install fonts in R**
 For the charts to read costumed fonts in the server, the fonts should be installed first.

+A [repositary](https://github.com/araupontones/fonts) that contains the fonts used in the dashbaord has been created.

-These are stepsts to follow:
+These are steps to follow:

 a.
 In Linux: cd `/usr/share/fonts/`

 b.
 Download a .zip with the fonts.
 From github, get the dowload link : `wget https://github.com/araupontones/fonts/raw/main/Noto_Sans.zip`

 c. `mkdir` with the name of the font (e.g. Nano-Sans)
 d. `cd` to the new dir (e.g. `cd Nano-Sans`)

 e. `unzip file.zip` (e.g. `unzip Nano-Sans.zip`)

 f. `cd ..`

 g.
 Copy the font into truetype `cp -R Name_font /usr/share/fonts/truetype`

 Once the font is installed in the server, it has to be loeaded in R:

-In the termina, assign root credentials to `/usr/local/lib/R/site-library/extrafontdb` so the users root, rstudio, and shiny can access these fonts.
+In the terminal, assign root credentials to `/usr/local/lib/R/site-library/extrafontdb` so the users root, rstudio, and shiny can access these fonts.

 a.
 Access rstudio
 b.
 Check the fonts available in R `extrafont::fonts()`